 This ability will be extremely situational considering all Prosecutors already have a flying movement of 10″ providing them good mobility and also that for a Double, if close-by an injured friendly model, they can use Furious Avengers for a bonus move (10” free movement!).
 That is a LOT of movement on such a small board.

-The Prosecutors with Javelin or Trident (plus the one with Warhammer and Shield) can also do damage on charge (for a Double using Sigmarite Shield Bash they can do potential damage just moving close to an enemy).
+The Prosecutors with Javelin or Trident (plus the one with Warhammer and Shield) can also do damage on charge (for a Double using Sigmarite Shield Bash explained in the Knight-Questor above).